Remember to cite LawCareers.Net on your application form if you apply to Bryan Cave Leighton Paisner .

 After your application has been reviewed and if you meet our benchmark, you’ll then be progressed to the next stage of our application process;

-The assessment centre includes a drafting exercise, role play exercise and negotiation.
+The assessment centre includes a drafting exercise, business style role play, negotiation exercise and a 30 minute interview with a member of HR and or a senior associate.
 If applying to a vacation scheme and you are successful at this stage you will be offered a position, your application will be progressed to (3) vacation scheme, if applying directly for a training contract please refer to (4) partner interview.

 3. Vacation scheme